Little Navmap Logo

 See Little Navmap LNMPLN Format for information about this format.

-Little Navmap proposes a new file name based on the pattern set in options on page Flight Plan.
+Little Navmap proposes a new file name based on the pattern set in options on page Files.

 Tip

-You can also use the folder which is suggested by the dialog window Directories.
+You can also use the directory which is suggested by the dialog window Directories.

 Important